maju84/WheelDealz/README.md

 - `docker compose up`  ...to start the postgres db of the auction service in /WheelDealz/

-- `dotnet watch`  ...to start the /WheelDealz/AuctionService in /WheelDealz/src/AuctionService/
+- `dotnet watch`  ...to start the Backend-Service of your choice like for instance '/WheelDealz/AuctionService' in '/WheelDealz/src/AuctionService/'

+- `docker compose down; docker volume prune -f; docker volume rm wheeldealz_pgdata; docker volume rm wheeldealz_mongodata; docker compose up -d`
+... to restart everything (except for the frontend) and reset the databases.

+- `npm run dev` ... to start the frontend in '/WheelDealz/frontend/wheeldealz-fe'

+- **todo brief description howto debug**: backend service, backend service inside docker, frontend

 You may run the entire postman collection or a subfolder of it using the postman ui.